 If you know a bit about chemistry, the conducting properties of metals arises from how their electrons in d-orbitals arrange and behave in bulk materials.

-The unit we use to measure and compare electrical resistance in materials and in electrical and electronic circuits is the Ohm, defined on the right → .
+The unit we use to measure and compare electrical resistance in materials and in electrical and electronic circuits is the Ohm, defined in the box and referred to by the Greek letter omega.

 The base units of Ohms (1 Ω = 1 Kg·m2s-3A2) seem a bit complicated, but you generally won't need them except in special situations.
 For now, just know the rough range of resistance for conductors and insulators.
 We'll use Ohms a lot to do circuit calculations.